sagemath/trac_to_gh/Issue 9716.md

 # Issue 9716: tachyon 3d plotting of graphs is still screwy

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9716

 Original creator: was